Constitution and Amendments

 Ratifications of the 1997 Constitutional Amendment

 The Constitution of the International Labour Organisation Instrument of Amendment, 1997, will enter into force when it is ratified or accepted by two-thirds (124/185) of the Members of the Organization including five of the ten Members which are represented on the Governing Body as Members of chief industrial importance.
-The total number of ratifications and acceptances (pdf 20 KB) is 122 as at 30 November 2012, including six by member States of chief industrial importance (China, France, India, Italy, Japan and United Kingdom).
-A campaign (pdf 193 KB) to bring this Amendment into force has been launched.
+The total number of ratifications and acceptances (pdf 21,8 kB) is 123 as at 16 December 2014, including seven by member States of chief industrial importance (Brazil, China, France, India, Italy, Japan and United Kingdom).
+A campaign (pdf 193 kB) to bring this Amendment into force has been launched.

 Previous Constitutional Amendments